 At one point in the movie, Cap and Natasha "borrow" a car, which harkens back to Cap's less than graceful car thefts in Captain America (1990).

-Despite The Reveal being generally Harsher in Hindsight, it makes Tony Stark's comment of "I have successfully privatized world peace" all the funnier since he's basically boasting about accomplishing HYDRA's end goal of "peace through force" without actually being a HYDRA member and rubbing that detail in HYDRA's faces.
+Despite The Reveal being generally Harsher in Hindsight, it makes Tony Stark's comment of "I have successfully privatized world peace" all the funnier since he's basically boasting about accomplishing HYDRA's end goal of "peace through force" without being a HYDRA member and rubbing that detail in HYDRA's faces.
 No wonder Senator Stern swore at him.

 Scarlett Johansson's breakout role was 1998's The Horse Whisperer opposite star/director Robert Redford, where the two had a generational-gap friendship; in the climax of this film, they face off as enemies.

-Ng Chin Han, who's had a string of bit parts like Lau in The Dark Knight before appearing as a WSC member here, actually got his start in the 90s in a string of TV roles on Singapore television.
+Ng Chin Han, who's had a string of bit parts like Lau in The Dark Knight before appearing as a WSC member here, got his start in the 90s in a string of TV roles on Singapore television.
 Imagine the surprise of Singaporean audiences at the sight of the mostly-neutral Singapore having a representative on the WSC!

 To a lesser extent, SHIELD agent Brock Rumlow working for HYDRA, for anyone familiar with his identity in the comics.